thembani47/turtle-repo/README.md

 Python Turtle module:
 “Turtle” is a Python feature like a drawing board, which lets us command a turtle to draw all over it!
 We can use functions like turtle.forward(…) and turtle.right(…) which can move the turtle around.
 Commonly used turtle methods are:

-Turtle(): Creates and returns a new turtle object \n forward(): Moves the turtle forward by the specified amount
+Turtle(): Creates and returns a new turtle object

+forward(): Moves the turtle forward by the specified amount